- 1 Indian Spitz at a glance

 The ears are set high and are close to each other.
 They must have erect, and triangular pointed ears.
 Floppy ears are a severe fault.
 The coat on the muzzle and ears is short and smooth.

 The body of the Indian Spitz is square.
 These dogs have a straight topline.
-The legs are parallel to each other and straight.
-This dog has a deep chest with a moderately tucked abdomen.
+The legs are parallel to each other and straight with a deep chest and a moderately tucked abdomen.

 Coat and Colors